Teriyaki Beef Kabobs

 • Tenderloin: Tenderloin, which is where the filet comes from, is the most tender option but also the most expensive.

-• Steak tips: In some areas of the country, you can also buy steak tips from the butcher and those are a great option as well.
+• Steak tips: In some areas of the country, you can also buy steak tips from the butcher, which is a great option as well.

 How to make healthier homemade teriyaki sauce?

-When making these teriyaki beef kabobs, there are two options.
+There are two options for making these teriyaki beef kabobs.
 The first is to make your own homemade teriyaki sauce.
-The version below uses pineapple juice as a sweetener to reduce the sugar and uses low sodium soy sauce.
-You can also use a store bought teriyaki sauce.
+The version below uses pineapple juice as a sweetener to reduce the sugar and uses low-sodium soy sauce.
+You can also use a store-bought teriyaki sauce.
 Look for one with lower sugar and natural ingredients if possible.
 This homemade sauce can be made in advance and stored in the fridge.

 • 1/3 cup pineapple juice